|

 The gunmen rule over the streets of the city with impunity, leaving a trail of death and destruction in their wake and extorting businesses to fund their well-organised structure.
 Most times, the police appear hapless and are left to clean up the bloody mess of mangled bodies left by gang operatives.

 This wave of crime and extortion is the end product of political divisiveness practised in the 1960’s and 70’s by power hungry politicians.
 “Garrison” communities, areas with a distinct voting pattern, were established by using strong-armed henchmen to intimidate and chase out political opponents.
-This led to persons of different political ideologies occupying separate political ghettos under impoverished and squalid conditions, social
+This led to persons of different political ideologies occupying separate political ghettos under impoverished and squalid conditions, social historians point out.

 Political tribalism gained momentum in the latter part of the 1960’s, when two major politicians, the JLP’s Edward Seaga - who was later to become Prime